-You are expected act with courtesy in lecture and recitation.
+You are expected to act with courtesy in lecture and recitation.
 Treat all synchronous aspects of the course as equivalent to a classroom.
 In that spirit, please observe the following practices:

 - Appear on video in recitation sections (use of artificial background is fine).
-Please let us know if your equipment or web connection are insufficient to appear on video. - Turn off your cell phone and close all competing applications (Facebook, social media, music, etc.).
-The same for newspapers, playing cards, etc. - Address Prof. Scott as "Professor Scott or Dr. Scott" (not as "Professor").
+Please let us know if your equipment or web connection are insufficient to appear on video. - Turn off your cell phone and close all competing applications (Facebook, social media, music, etc.). - Address Prof. Scott as "Professor Scott or Dr. Scott" (not as "Professor").
 Ditto for Professor Hughes.
 Address guest lecturers by the appropriate title and name.
-(Watch the explanation for this practice in our course introduction video) - Learn your TA's name and address them accordingly - Behave respectfully to instructors and other students - No Facebooking or other social media - •Be prepared to discuss - Be polite to instructors and other students - Do not record lectures or recitations
+(Watch the explanation for this practice in our course introduction video) - · Learn your TA's name and address them accordingly - Behave respectfully and politely to instructors and other students - No Facebooking or other social media - Be prepared to discuss - Do not record lectures or recitations